pshenoy30/BloodMate-Frontend/Capstone Proposal.md

 ### Data

-Describe your data and the relationships between them.
-You can show this visually using diagrams, or write it out.
 - Data of all the donations with info
 - Data of all the blood donor in the network

 ### Endpoints

-List endpoints that your server will implement, including HTTP methods, parameters, and example responses.

 ### Donor Route
 GET request from the backend to get the list of the nearby locations based on the given address \